Saving data permanently

 Restoring the factory database

-You can erase the current database image and reset it to the original factory database by calling:
+You can erase the current saved database and reset it to the original factory database by calling:

 erase_image()

-The function returns the name of the erased database image if it was found.
-When the browser is refreshed it will use the factory database image.
+The function returns the name of the erased database file.
+When the browser is refreshed or SA Studio restarted it will use the original factory database image.

 If you change your mind before the refresh you can restore the erased